mechneurolab/MRE134/README.md

 Demographic data from each participant is also provided as an excel file (MRE134_Demographics)

 For further details see:
-Hiscox LV, McGarry MDJ, Schwarb H,et al. Standard-space atlas of the viscoelastic properties of thehuman brain.
+Hiscox LV, McGarry MDJ, Schwarb H,et al. Standard-space atlas of the viscoelastic properties of the human brain.
 Hum Brain Mapp.
 2020;1–19. https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.25192